 F5's carrier-class network firewall provides end-to-end security.
 From customer billing and provisioning systems to protecting LTE network infrastructure and strengthening mobile device security including protection against DDoS attacks.
-Our multilayered redundant security platform supports new 4G-LTE, 5G, and VoLTE technologies and easily integrates with today's NFV environments.
-Defending assets at scale, without impairing performance is the security approach that earns us trust by all ten of the Tier-1 operators.
+Our multilayered, redundant security platform supports new 4G-LTE, 5G, and VoLTE technologies and easily integrates with today's NFV environments.
+Defending assets at scale, without impairing performance is the security approach that earns us the trust of all ten of the top Tier-1 operators.

-Signaling Traffic Management
+· Signaling Traffic Management

-Service Provider networks use several key protocols like the Diameter signaling protocol which is a de facto standard adopted by service providers to deal with the massive increase in signaling traffic that has accompanied the mobile industry's transition to 4G/LTE networks.
-F5's BIG-IP platform supports load balancing of traffic associated with protocols like Diameter, SIP, GTP and also IoT protocols like MQTT that are widely used in service provider networks.
-Diameter, SIP and other Load Balancers deliver cost-effective connectivity, scalability, and control to service providers migrating from legacy infrastructures to LTE and IMS networks.
+Service Provider networks use several key protocols like the Diameter signaling protocol which is a de facto standard adopted by service providers to deal with the massive increase in signaling traffic that accompanies the mobile industry's transition to 4G/5G/LTE networks.
+F5's BIG-IP platform supports traffic management and security of traffic associated with protocols like Diameter, SIP, GTP, and also IoT protocols like MQTT that are widely used in service provider networks.
+Diameter, SIP, and other Load Balancers deliver cost-effective connectivity, scalability, and control to service providers migrating from legacy infrastructures to LTE and IMS networks.